Python-Sargent/Ephemeral/README.md

 Credit where credit is due...

 Thanks to TX_Miner for tons of help with the serialization protocol and helping me code when my brain is dead.
-Also thanks for playtesting, network testing, etc. It's been a huge help.
+Also thanks to everyone who did playtesting, network testing, etc. It's been a huge help.

 Thanks for my Dad helping me think through some of the tough issues.